-If you are not receiving house rent allowance from your employer or your salary does not include house rent allowance then you are eligible to claim tax deduction for your house rent expense that you incurred for your living during the previous year.
+If you are not receiving house rent allowance from your employer or your salary does not include house rent allowance then you are eligible to claim tax deduction under section 80GG for your house rent expense that you incurred for your living during the previous year.

 Limit of Tax Deduction for House Rent paid – Section 80GG

-Tax deduction under section 80GG of income tax act, 1961 is allowed to the extent of the least of following;
+Tax deduction under section 80GG of income tax act, 1961 shall be the minimum of the following amounts;

-- Rent paid in excess of 10% of total income
+- Rent paid in excess of 10% of adjusted total income

 - You should not own a house in the place in which you live, or work or carry on business